Issue the First! Creatures and Quantum Travel

 Next Month’s Newsletter Themes!

-For November the Horror theme is Fear of Darkness.
-The Sci-Fi stories theme is Strange Lands.
-Terms and conditions for the submissions here (at the end of the page).
-Or just send your 1000 word stories to the Newsletter Editor Maria Pia Tissot firstname.lastname@example.org.
-The November Newsletter has just been released.
+For November the Horror theme was Fear of Darkness.
+The Sci-Fi stories theme: Strange Lands.
+Terms and conditions for the submissions as always are here (at the end of the page).
+Or just send your 1000 word stories to the Newsletter Editor Maria Pia Tissot email@example.com.
+The December Newsletter has just been released.